Interviews: the Human Element of Your Investigation

 Use a Virtual Private Network (VPN) that keeps your research private on both your laptop and your mobile.
 VPNs work by disguising your IP address, which can be used by websites you visit to map where you are coming from.
 When using a VPN, rather than seeing your real IP address, sites you visit will see the IP of the VPN provider.
 There are many VPN options that get reviewed by experts and users.
 ThatOnePrivacySite is a VPN review site we can recommend you check before picking a VPN service.
 Choose a VPN company that claims not to record logs of your traffic.
 While most free VPNs should be avoided because they often fund their operation by selling their log data (records of what sites users visit via the VPN), there are some reputable ones we can suggest, such as: Bitmask, Riseup VPN, PsIPhon or Lantern.

 Create difficult passwords for your computer and mobile and change them once in a while.
-Check our extensive guide on creating and maintaining passwords from Security-in-a-Box.
+Check the extensive guide on creating and maintaining passwords from Security-in-a-Box.

 Encrypt the sensitive information on your computer, phone, external storage device (hard drives, USBs, etc.) or ‘Cloud’ storage.
 Each of the major operating systems Linux, Mac, Windows) provides a way to activate full disk encryption which will protect all of the data on your device when it is turned off.
 In addition, we recommend using VeraCrypt, a free and open-source encryption tool that works on Macs, Windows and Linux computers.
 VeraCrypt is typically used to encrypt a specific folder of data, rather than everything on your computer, but it might be your only option if you work across multiple operating systems.
 Have a look at Security-in-a-Boxto learn more about how to use VeraCrypt on a Mac, Windows or Linux computer.